Health Science | Texas | Textbook Alternatives | Practicum in Health Science

 However, if you’ve got some experience teaching and want to branch out to create a more engaging class, then there are other options available.
 After all, textbooks can be a lot of trouble for teachers who don’t want to worry about outdated material or the expense of supplying new students with books.

-2. Supplemental Materials for Teaching Practicum in Health Science
+2. Supplemental Materials

 Not every new teacher is looking for the heavy structure that textbooks provide.
 Instead, many prefer to gather supplemental resources to craft their own curriculum from scratch.